 The firms seeking to develop business with institutional investors believe improved regulation will help them in this effort.
-The managers concentrating on the high net worth market feel the opposite.
+The managers concentrating upon the high net worth market feel the opposite.

 In the case of big fund management houses, with large in-house compliance and legal teams, much of the necessary infrastructure and personnel is already in place to cope with new regulatory requirements, whereas for many boutique managers it is not.

-The survey suggests that a 2 or 3-tier regulatory environment should be considered for hedge funds and fund of hedge funds managers dependent on their size and target market of investors.
-It also suggests that the criteria for regulatory compliance and reporting should be dictated by the distribution channel, profile and quantity of investors that the fund discloses in its prospectus.
+The survey suggests that a two or three tier regulatory environment should be considered for hedge funds and fund of hedge funds managers dependent on their size and target market of investors.
+The criteria for regulatory compliance and reporting should be dictated by the distribution channel, profile and quantity of investors that the fund discloses in its prospectus.